frankplus/oniro-docs/github.md

 To achieve this, we maintain the following commit guidelines:

-- Each commit should be able to stand by itself providing a building block as part of the MR.
+- Each commit should be able to stand by itself providing a building block as part of the pull request (PR).
   - A good balance of granularity with scoped commits helps to handle backports (e.g. cherry-picks) and also improves the ability to review smaller chunks of code taking commit by commit.
-- Changes that were added on top of changes introduced in the MR, should be squashed into the initial commit.
+- Changes that were added on top of changes introduced in the PR, should be squashed into the initial commit.
-  - For example, a MR that introduced a new build system recipe and, as a separate commit, fixed a build error in the initial recipe.
+  - For example, a PR that introduced a new feature and, as a separate commit, fixed a build error.
     The latter commit should be squashed into the initial commit.
-  - For example, a MR introducing a new docs chapter and also adding, as a separate commit, some typo fixes.
+  - For example, a PR introducing a new docs chapter and also adding, as a separate commit, some typo fixes.
 The latter commits should be squashed into the initial commit.
   - There is a small set of exceptions to this rule.
-All these exceptions gravitate around the case where an MR, even if it provides multiple commits in the same scope (for example, to the same build recipe), each of the commits has a very specific purpose.
+All these exceptions gravitate around the case where an PR, even if it provides multiple commits in the same scope (for example, to the same new feature), each of the commits has a very specific purpose.
     - For example, a line formating change followed by a chapter addition change in the same documentation file.